phthallo/ao3downloader/README.md

 This will save the fanfiction as `Stag Beetles and Broken Legs.pdf` at the following path: `Archive of Our Own\Works\` relative to the location of the `ao3download.py` file.

 ### Downlading a series
-`python ao3download.py series https://archiveofourown.org/series/1264421 pdf`
+`python ao3download.py --series https://archiveofourown.org/series/1264421 pdf`

 This will save the series as separate `.pdf` files for each work at the following path: `Archive of Our Own\entomology\` relative to the location of the `ao3download.py` file.